 Some attributes are used by AMQP brokers, but most are open to interpretation by applications that receive them.
 Some attributes are optional and known as headers.
 They are similar to X-Headers in HTTP.
 Message attributes are set when a message is published.

 AMQP 0-9-1 is structured as a number of methods.
 Methods are operations (like HTTP methods) and have nothing in common with methods in object-oriented programming languages.
-AMQP methods are grouped into classes.
+Protocol methods in AMQP 0-9-1 are grouped into classes.
 Classes are just logical groupings of AMQP methods.
 The AMQP 0-9-1 reference has full details of all the AMQP methods.